andy51002000/simple-export-excel/readMe.md

 |andy|112|
 |bob|90|

-Note: output will be a binary data.
+Note: output will be binary data.
 You can use fs.writeFile to write these into a file.

 ```js
 var fs = require('fs');